 Arizona Lottery Drawing Schedule

-Drawings take place every day except Sunday in Arizona.
+Drawings take place every day in Arizona.
 Find out exactly when each game is played in the table below.

 |Game||Draw Days||Draw Times*||Ticket Sales Close At*|